jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 “AHHH!”
 Goodheart shrieked again as if on cue.

 The Doctor rolled his eyes, having long since been fed up with the situation he now found himself in.
-“Computer, freeze program.”
+“Computer, freeze programme.”
 A beep of acknowledgement sounded above.
 Everything in the room except for the Doctor, Tom Paris and Harry Kim froze instantly in place.

 “Doc, this is the final chapter.”
 Paris pleaded as he stepped up to the Doctor. “*Satan’s Robot Conquers the World.* We can’t just stop now.”